Control Barrier Functions in UGVs for Kinematic Obstacle Avoidance: A Collision Cone Approach: Introduction

-With the goal of addressing the above challenges, we propose a new class of CBFs via the concept of collision cones.
+With the goal of addressing the above challenges, we propose a new class of CBFs via the collision cone approach.
 In particular, we generate a new class of constraints that ensure that the relative velocity between the obstacle and the vehicle always points away from the direction of the vehicle's approach.
 Assuming ellipsoidal shape for the obstacles \cite{709600}, the resulting set of unwanted directions for potential collision forms a conical shape, giving rise to the synthesis of \textbf{Collision Cone Control Barrier Functions (C3BFs)}.
-The C3BF-based QP optimally and rapidly calculates inputs in real-time such that the relative velocity vector direction is kept out of the collision cone for all time.
-This approach is demonstrated using the acceleration-controlled non-holonomic models (Fig. \ref{fig:Copernicus and Carla}).
-The idea of collision cones was first introduced in \cite{Fiorini1993, doi:10.1177/027836499801700706, 709600} as a means to geometrically represent the possible set of velocity vectors of the vehicle that lead to a collision.
+The C3BF-based QP optimally calculates inputs such that the relative velocity vector direction is kept out of the collision cone (unsafe set) for all time.
+The approach is incorporated and demonstrated using the acceleration-controlled unicycle and bicycle models.
+The idea of collision cones was first introduced in \cite{Fiorini1993, doi:10.1177/027836499801700706, 709600} as a means to geometrically represent the possible set of velocity vectors of the vehicle that lead to collision.
 The approach was extended for irregularly shaped robots and obstacles with unknown trajectories both in 2D \cite{709600} and 3D space \cite{Chakravarthy2012}.
-This was commonly used for offline obstacle-free path planning applications \cite{doi:10.2514/1.G005879, doi:10.2514/6.2004-4879} like missile guidance.
-Collision cones have already been incorporated into MPC by defining the cones as constraints \cite{babu2018model}, but making it a CBF-based constraint has yet to be addressed.
+This was commonly used for aerospace applications like missile guidance \cite{doi:10.2514/1.G005879} and conflict detection and resolution in aircraft \cite{doi:10.2514/6.2004-4879}.
+This was further extended to Model Predictive Control by formulating the cones as constraints \cite{babu2018model}.
+In our work, we combine the collision cone approach with CBFs to develop a novel obstacle-avoiding algorithm for UGVs.
+With the benefits of both CBFs and the Collision cone model, our C3BF algorithm is computationally efficient, works well in both static \& dynamic environments, and guarantees safety.
+We will demonstrate this in simulation.